DevOpsBootcamp/website/source/packages-software-libraries.rst

         box so it can be transferred as a single file.

     #.
 Unpack the downloaded code.
-        Once you have the soruce code you need to unpack it.
+        Once you have the source code you need to unpack it.
 This is either using the ``tar`` program or ``unzip`` program depending on the type of archive.